Pantheism & Religious Arguments

 Pantheistic Approach to Divinity

-Pantheism is the belief that divinity isn't separate from creation.
-This means to ascribe to the philosophy permeating most modern esoterism that in the beginning, before time there was void, and void formed itself into existence simultaneously with the first sound/vibration or "thought" as some call it.
-Given the logic that to exist outside of existence by definition is impossible, it follows that divinity is all things, the light, the darkness, life, the sacred and the worthless alike, and even all the things that you would doctrinally consider evil, as opposed to some entity floating around apart from or in yet separate from the cosmos.
+Not to be confused with a pantheon, pantheism is the belief that divinity isn't separate from creation and, to state it another way, all of existence itself, cosmos, has consciousness.
+It is a philosophy, not a religion, and therefore it is possible to be pantheistic and both religious and non-religious.
+Currently, belief in pantheism means to ascribe to the philosophy permeating most modern esoterism that in the beginning, before time there was void, and void formed itself into existence simultaneously with the first sound/vibration or "thought" as some call it.
+It asserts that to exist outside of existence by definition is impossible, so it follows that divinity is all things, the light, the darkness, life, the sacred and the worthless alike, and even all the things that you would doctrinally consider evil, as opposed to some entity floating around apart from or within yet separate from the cosmos.
 Alternatively stated, divinity can be cipher of nothing.

-Consequently, whether or not you believe in the quiddity called "God," we are talking about the cosmos and therefore the same thing, though specifically with the assumption here being existence itself having consciousness we fail to understand.
-To counter my own argument, I quote Christopher Hitchens, "That which can be asserted without evidence, can be dismissed without evidence."
-This is a statement with which I absolutely agree, yet at the same time cannot discredit my assumption with any known observation.
-Herein lies the doxastic basis for understanding how a thing would exist, and thus the hypothesis should be entertained unless proven false.
+Consequently, whether or not one believes in the quiddity called "God," the subject in question is the cosmos and therefore the same thing, though specifically with the postulation here being existence itself having consciousness we fail to understand.
+Counter to the argument is a quote by Christopher Hitchens, "That which can be asserted without evidence, can be dismissed without evidence."
+This irrefutable statement challenges the entire argument, yet at the same time cannot discredit the notion with any known observation.
+Herein lies the doxastic basis for understanding how a thing would exist, and thus the hypothesis should be entertained until proven either way.

-The view that led me personally here is that organic life forms are conscious, and also confined to the rules of physics, acting in a sense as electrochemomechanical entities.
-Smaller components can be considered as conscious.
-Although countless particles behave in a predictable way, they act nonetheless, a feature of consciousness.
+One view leading here is that organic life forms are conscious, and also confined to the rules of physics, acting in a sense as electrochemomechanical entities.
+Smaller and smaller components can be considered as conscious in some form.
+Although countless particles behave in a predictable way, they act nonetheless, a result of consciousness.
 They are partitions of space and function throughout time, so then all things and spacetime itself can be viewed as conscious.
-While this is a weak argument, it is the one that leads to the concept of divinity uncontaminated by religious contortion.
-Furthermore, I would like to point out that some people, namely sociopaths, only view people as machines, so the authenticity of the concept of consciousness at all has at least been questioned on a basic level.
-In response and with the said philosophy, I would argue that either all things as a whole either are or are not conscious.
-This appertains to all computers from the simplest calculator to the most sophisticated artificial intelligence.
+While this is a weak argument, it is one that leads to the concept of divinity uncontaminated by religious contortion.
+Furthermore, it is worth noting that some people, namely sociopaths, only view people as machines, so the authenticity of the concept of consciousness existing at all has been questioned on a fundamental level.
+In response and with the said philosophy, it can be argued that either all things as a whole either are or are not conscious.
+This appertains to all computers from even the simplest calculator to the most sophisticated artificial intelligence.

-How you choose to look at it is only a further reach of existence, so for example, assenting to either polar extreme of esoterism or modern nihilism compares to viewing two sides of the same coin, much in the same way voting left or right wing is for the same bird.
+How one chooses to look at it is only a further reach of existence, so for example, assenting to either polar extreme of esoterism or modern nihilism compares to viewing two sides of the same coin, much in the same way voting left or right wing is for the same bird.
 Although in this matter, accepting a unique view would facilitate some form of conscious evolution while still living in our current state of being.
 The user Red Monaca on another site addresses a precursor to this in discussing what our senses and technology cannot perceive here, stating that "perspective is a horizon" and arguing that anything outside of it is essentially unknowable.
-We must push the horizon farther out on both a social and personal level in the same way we discovered new continents.
+We must push the horizon farther out on both a social and personal level in the same way we explored and discovered new continents before electricity.

 All things have a beginning where all was one, an infinitesimal point in space and time observable only in the inception of time.
-The size has not changed, but rather appears to expand in a reference frame we may only perceive as from "inside of it."
+The change in the size of our universe is merely discernible, and appears to expand in a reference frame only perceivable from "inside of it."
 This statement neither favors nor strays from the claim that all things are still connected.
 Notwithstanding the limitation, if the universe were truly apart from itself, then the laws of physics would vary depending on location, a phenomenon yet observed.
-While secluded in our corner of spacetime with the inability to see far away objects much more closely, we can only presume for our current understanding that the same physics apply everywhere until proven otherwise.
-As a result, this allows for the assertion of the thesis stating all things as connected.
+While secluded in a corner of spacetime with the inability to see far away objects much more closely, only the current understanding is surmisable that the same physics apply everywhere until proven otherwise.
+In reverberation, this allows for the assertion of the thesis stating that all things are connected.
 Expansion happens with matter and thought only in interaction while still being tied to their supersets, i.e. space and mind, subsequently forming apparent partitions of a whole, since infinitesimal fundamentally cannot be divided.

-Trying to understand a cosmic consciousness, our sub-planetary sized minds will open doors for logical fallacies when taken into account our lack in elevation of thought.
-For example, when calculating an orthogonal value in 2D vector spaces, the vector product is inaccessible since it only functions in 3 and 7 dimensions.
+Trying to understand a cosmic consciousness, our sub-planetary sized minds will open doors for logical fallacies when taking into account our low elevation for such thought.
+For example in honor of fellow nerds, when calculating an orthogonal value in 2D vector spaces, the vector product is inaccessible since it only functions in 3 and 7 dimensions.
 The logic is there, but we cannot use it because those dimensions are outside the field in question, and therefore the logic might as well not exist to us.
-On our current level of reality, with our inability to answer questions as simple as whether or not certain particles even exist, we could not currently understand divinity in it's entirety.
-So it would appear that expanding our horizons by trial and error will be the only course for a higher view of divine nature through a stair step process.
+On our current level of reality, with our inability to answer questions as simple as whether or not certain particles even exist, we could not currently hope to understand cosmic consciousness or divinity in its entirety, if it exists.
+So it appears that with our limited capabilities, expanding our horizons with logical and obersvational trial and error in search for it will be the only plausible course of action to acheive a higher field of vision for divine nature, one that will only lead us through a slow stair step process.
 Which leads us into the subject of faith.

 Return to top